kshetline/ligatures-limited/README.md

 ## Known Issues

+* Visual Studio Code 1.49.0 introduced a breaking change for this extension.
+There is now a work-around, but the work-around causes any suppressed ligature to be rendered in a non-bold font.
+Typically this won’t be an important issue as most relevant ligatures are seldom used in a bold font context.
+Hopefully a future release will remove this limitation.

 * Occasionally, when working with large files, a console warning `UNRESPONSIVE extension host` may appear, but despite the wording of the message VSCode remains responsive anyway.

 ## Credits